To provide top-ups of expressed breastmilk or formula if needed.

 Keep the cup in this tilted position.

-DO NOT take the cup away when your baby pauses, unless she/he pulls away.
+Let them set the pace.
+Do not take the cup away when your baby pauses, unless they pull away.

 Older babies and toddlers

-Many older babies or toddlers accept expressed breastmilk from a cup.
-Many different sizes and types of cups are available, for example, sippy cups, no-spill cups and cups with a straw (or with a built-in straw).
+Older babies or toddlers may accept expressed breastmilk from a cup.
+Many different sizes and types of cups are available - sippy cups, no-spill cups and cups with a straw (or with a built-in straw).
 You can experiment to see what works best for you and your baby/toddler.